vinfreecs/genga/docs/Collisions.rst

 | The following parameters are relevant for the collision handling and can be set in the :literal:`param.dat` file:

 - :literal:`Collision Precision` in units of a physical radius fraction. (default :math:`1.0^{-4}`)
-- :literal:`Collision Time Shift`, in units of a physical radius factor. (default 1.0)
+- :literal:`Collision Time Shift`, in units of a physical radius factor. (default :math:`1.0`)
+- :literal:`Stop at Collision`, flag to stop simulations at the first collision time (default 0)

 - :literal:`def_MaxColl`